salt-die/batgrl/README.md

     Pong().run()
 ```

 Finally, let's keep track of the players' score.
-We'll need a `TextWidget`, normal `Widget`s only have at most a single background character:
+To place the scores in the correct place, we can use `pos_hint` again, but we'll also use the `anchor` kwarg to make sure the hint is applied to the center of the widgets and not the default (top-left).
+We'll also need a `TextWidget` which can contain arbitrary text, as normal `Widget`s only have at most a single background character:

 ```py
 import asyncio